-10 Patio & Deck Shade Ideas You Can Build Yourself
+10 Patio and Deck Shade Ideas

 If your deck or patio gets a bit too sunny or hot for comfort, it's probably time to add some shade and make spending time there more enjoyable.
 There are many ways you can add shade to your deck or patio without having to own expensive tools or having prior building experience.

 With Kee Klamp, it's possible to build all sorts of shade structures using just a few basic tools (such as a drill and an Allen Wrench).
 Kee Klamp fittings are similar to traditional threaded pipe fittings, yet they connect by sliding over pipe and tightening down a set screw on the fitting.